 Matthew Sikarskie (2014) has taught courses at Western Michigan University and at MSU; he is currently Adjunct Professor of German at Grand Rapids Community College (Diss.: "Bored With Boredom: Engaging Modernity in Wilhelmine Wandervogel and West German Punk Subcultures").

-Magelone Bollen (2013) is Research Associate at MSU (Diss.: "„Urtheil und ein schönes Lied”: Das Armesünderblatt (1750-1820)").
+Magelone Bollen (2013) has worked as Research Associate at MSU and taught German courses at both Hillsdale College and MSU (Diss.: "„Urtheil und ein schönes Lied”: Das Armesünderblatt (1750-1820)").

-After completing a two-year pre-/post-doc at Transylvania University, Stephen Naumann (2012) is Assistant Professor at Hillsdale College (Diss.: "In Sight but out of Mind: The Construction of Memory at Three Once Stigmatized Sites in Berlin and Poznan").
+Stephen Naumann (2012) is Assistant Professor at Hillsdale College (Diss.: "In Sight but out of Mind: The Construction of Memory at Three Once Stigmatized Sites in Berlin and Poznan").